<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 • White hat.
 White hat hackers are penetration testers.
 They will use the same techniques but only hack when they have permission to do so.
 Companies can hire white hat hackers to assess their security and help their IT strategy.

-Phishing is pretending to be a trustworthy source to steal sensitive information such as a username, password, or credit card number.
-Phishing is typically done using email or the cloning of a legitimate website to cast a wide net and then narrow in on susceptible victims.
+Phishing is pretending to be a trustworthy source to steal sensitive information such as a username, password, social security number, or credit card number.
+Phishing is typically done using email or the cloning of a legitimate website to cast a wide net and then narrow-in on susceptible victims.

 • Spear phishing.
 This is a personalized attack with a customized email that appears credible.
 An example would be an email that appears to be from your HR department that asks to confirm your social security number for tax withholdings.